The spiritual teachings and meditation entered my life, in a life-changing way, while I was living in Japan.

 This is where the benefits of making your day into a spiritual exploration really show.

 Now you’ve focused energy on this contemplation, not just the regular details of your day, the review of your day can look a lot different.

 Give yourself a few minutes to write down anything that came up in the day related to your question.
-Look for patterns and avoid going into any particular story’s details.
+Look for patterns and and insights, and avoid getting caught in judging or questioning what happened.

 Then go deeper with your notes.
 Ask yourself ‘why’ questions.
 Question your assumptions.
 Look for views that aren’t really working for you.